centau/ecr/docs/api/Registry.md

 - **Type**

     ```lua
-    function Registry:release(id: Entity)
+    function Registry:release(id: entity)
     ```

 - **Details**

     ::: danger
-    This method does **not** remove any of the entity's components.
-If it is not known that an entity has components, use [`Registry:destroy()`](Registry#destroy.md) instead.
-Using this method on an entity that still has components will result in *undefined behavior*.
+    This method does not remove any of the entity's components.
+Using this method on an entity that still has components is *undefined behavior*.
     :::